leytilera/addonscript-spec/docs/concepts/install.md

 will also overwrite classes, which are already contained in the game jar, if they are also in injected file.

+### execute

+args:

+- `[location]`
+- `[jar arguments]`

+`execute` can be used with an executable jar file.
+The jar file will be executed with the given arguments and the given location as working directory.
+A client should inform the user before just executing the file and ask them for permission to do so and/or it should execute the jar in a closed environment like a container to prevent malicous code from running.

 ### launch

 `launch` can be used to mark the selected file as the launch file for a specific side.
 Files having this